 All children are valuable; none is expendable.
 But the fact is U.S. high schools lose more than one third of their students before graduation, and the cumulative impact of this attrition affects every person.
 However, schools can increase their “holding power” by adopting and implementing programs that recognize students’ inherent value, their contributions, and their potential significance to their communities and society, as a whole.

-Dr. María “Cuca” Robledo Montecel, executive director of the Intercultural Development Research Association led this teleseminar hosted by the National Dropout Prevention Center for Students with Disabilities.
+Dr. María “Cuca” Robledo Montecel, then IDRA’s executive director led this teleseminar hosted by the National Dropout Prevention Center for Students with Disabilities.
 A transcript of the full teleseminar (with the Q&A portion not available in the podcasts) is also available in pdf format.
 Also available are the teleseminar materials in pdf format.

 Part 1: Overview of IDRA Research on Dropouts and School Holding Power